mluyat/TOSM_tst/README.md

 ## Methodology

 The SimJEB database only provides the mechanical behavior of brackets made from Ti-6Al-4V.
 However, this project aims to expand on this by, on the one hand, computing the environmental impact of these brackets and, on the other, incorporating additional materials commonly used in the aerospace industry.
-For this purpose, we have relied on the material dataset previously developed by [Yepes Llorente and Morlier](https://github.com/mid2SUPAERO/HybML-EvoMatDesEco/).
+For this purpose, the material dataset previously developed by [Yepes Llorente and Morlier](https://github.com/mid2SUPAERO/HybML-EvoMatDesEco/) has been used.

 The materials considered include BeCu-C17000, Al2024 and AISI 304, apart from the Ti-6Al-4V.
 Environmental properties such as energy consumption, CO2 footprint and water usage are given per unit mass.
 Consequently, the total environmental footprint is computed as the product of the total mass of the structure (M) and the specific energy or water usage.